 "We all know someone living with Alzheimer's or dementia.
 If you haven't cared for someone with Alzheimer's or dementia, you know someone who has.
-We must continue to commit to preventing, treating, and curing Alzheimer's," said County Executive Shapiro.
+We must continue to commit to preventing, treating, and curing Alzheimer's and related dementias," said County Executive Shapiro.